BradNichol/Brain/Java/Persistence/JPA/relationship-mapping.md

 | 03 | 00001 | 00123 |
 | 04 | 00002 | 001323 |

-When the data is required, this table will be referenced to join the correct records.
+When the data is required this table will be referenced to join the correct records.

 **Which one should I use?**
 This will depend on the use case.
 Please note that JoinColumn is typically more performant as a third table is not required to process data.
-So if JoinColumn is sufficient for the use case, then this should be used.
+So if JoinColumn is sufficient for the use case then this should be used.